Part 10: Spacewar 4.4 — A Twofold Stand

 As already mentioned, the projection translates a planar 2D diagatecial universe, internally represented in a carthesian coordiante system, to a 2D plan-polar view.
 Since both of the spaceships are in constant orbital motion and one of the ships is fixed to center in the projection, the second ship is rendered by an irregular Fourier transformation of the combined movements of the ships.
 As also already mentioned, this coincides with the major properties of a PPI radar scope, the same type of technical apparatus used for displaying the game.
 While maintaining the descriptive properties of space, like extent and dimensionality, it conveys a substantially subjective view that is distinctive for each of the players.
 The view may be thought of as the view of an onboard radar screen, as also suggested by the dual P7 phosphor of the screens and the marks and traces of moving objects fading slowly in the gloom of the long sustain phosphor layer.
 The rendition is, as in classic Spacewar!, an absolute and immediate one, with no traces of any intervening or mediating agency.
 The plane, this view is projected on, is simply the flat plane at the front of the scope.
 In terms of the projection, the scope is the scope.
 There is no necessary distinction of the view the player would have access to in the diagetical universe and the view that is accessible to the player in the real world, nor is there a distinction in material or texture.

 We may note that this is no more the abstract space conveyed by classic Spacewar! as the symbolic rendition of a simulation, for this newly introduced identity of the scope in the diagesis and the view conveyed by it and the scope looked at in the real world.
 Actually, we may regard it as being rather in the in-between, like the enoncé in film semiotics, because it allows for both positions, the symbolic view of a simulation and the imersive position related to the diagesis.
-While in the latter we encounter Spacewar! as-is with a twist, it's in the first one that the alleged position and point-of-view in the diagetical universe coincides with the player's point-of-view on the rendition of the screen.
+While in the latter we encounter Spacewar! as-is with a twist, it's in the former that the alleged position and point-of-view in the diagetical universe coincides with the player's point-of-view on the rendition of the screen.
 But the contradiction in these two modes of perception couldn't be less: The difference being in essence just a difference in the imaginary position of the player, but not in the mode of the space projected.

 Mode of Interaction